vianaz/FF-Hackaton/README.md

 # 🚴 BiCare

-BiCare is an application designed to help you keep your health on track by being capable of maintaining you bike in the most optimous usage conditions.
+BiCare is an application designed to help you find new friends, keep your health on track by being capable of maintaining you bike in the most optimous usage conditions.

-It is a signature service in which we grant you the access to the best bike parking lots, showing how many free spots there are for your bike, therefore granting the best of practicity for your life.

-We also grant you the opportunity to order a maintenance service for your bike - with NO extra costs! - so that it is always up to date.
+We also grant you the opportunity to order a maintenance service for your bike so that it is always up to date.

 ## 🤔 How's it work?